No matter what type of skin you have, there IS a serum for you..

 So, which ones should I be looking for?

-If you have this type of skin (at the moment!), you must be using a product that rebalances your skin.
+If you have this type of skin (at the moment!), you must be using a product that rebalances the oil and therefore cell function in your skin.
 You want something that is anti-inflammatory, anti-microbial & anti-viral.
 It could be a gel or an oil.
-Yes, I said oil!
-As an ex-oily/acne skin sufferer 5years ago, I would have scoffed at the idea of putting oil on my already oily skin, so I can see your jaw-drop from here!
-BUT, the reason your skin is spurting out so much oil is because something you're using is stripping it bare and its only reaction is to replenish the NATURAL oil it needs, so it comes back 10-fold.
-This is where the 'oily skin-harsh cleanser' roller coaster starts - I know you've been there, I certainly have.
+Yes, we said oil!
+As an ex-oily/acne skin sufferer 8years ago, I (Krystle) would have scoffed at the idea of putting oil on my already oily skin, so I can see your jaw-drop from here!
+BUT, the reason your skin is spurting out so much oil is because something you're using is stripping the natural oils from your skin and its only reaction is to replenish the NATURAL oil it needs, so it comes back 10-fold.
+This is where the 'oily skin, harsh cleanser' roller coaster starts - I know you've been there, I certainly have.
 You also want ingredients in there that help to heal your scarring, even those red dots that irritate you!

-e.g: Cucumber extract, Kakadu plum, Aloe vera extract, Quandong (eyes peeled for how we are about to use this skin-lovin' ingredient in the next few weeks!), carrot seed oil, Alpha-Bisobolol, Seabuckthorn oil.
-These are just some examples that will help your skin tremendously!
+e.g: Cucumber extract, Kakadu plum, Aloe vera extract, Quandong (eyes peeled for how we are about to use this skin-lovin' ingredient in the next few weeks!), carrot seed oil, Seabuckthorn oil.
+These are just some examples that can help your skin tremendously!

 Firstly, I'm jealous.. secondly, well done on having different wiring through your nervous system where your life stresses don't affect your skin (if this sentence went over your head, it's okay, keep calm.. we'll explain in due course!).
 Having said this though, as you age, your body will naturally stop producing certain hormones, proteins and enzymes that keep it looking fresh!
 But, we want to keep it in a state of 'well-ageing', this means it needs to be re-fed as of now.